 Avoid Future Behavior Problems

 The time between 5 and 8 weeks is critically important for a puppy’s proper behavioral development.
 Every puppy needs to spend that whole critical period in a stable home environment, with all of its littermates and mother plus plenty of friendly gentle handling by people.
-If a puppy goes to a new home before 8 weeks of age it misses out on learning “how to have positive interactions with other dogs, people, and how to generally become a normally functioning dog.”
+If a puppy goes to a new home before 8 weeks of age it misses out on an important development period when it is learning how to have positive interactions with other dogs, people, and how to generally become a normally functioning dog.
 Some behaviors, such as not biting humans, cannot be properly taught by humans, so a puppy must learn them from their mom and littermates.